 The app is very convenient to use, but it is essentially an adult watch.
 You won't find any kid-friendly settings here.

 The first version of this Amazfit Bip was sometimes a bit difficult to read.
 This new version has made huge leaps in the display so that you can now also see your historical performance on the watch and you do not need your phone for everything.

 It doesn't have an OLED display, so the brightness can be a bit disappointing, but that's also where its low price tag comes from.

 This usually means that you cannot read your watch properly on a sunny day.

-And that is EXACTLY when you want to go out and exercise, right?
+And that's exactly when you want to go outside to work out, right?